francescozaniol/xsalt/examples/autobem/README.md

 ## Template autobem

 If `autobem="true"` is assigned to the `template` tag, xsalt will:
-1. Add the matched tag to the class of the "root" wrapper (this represents the "Block" in Block-Element-Modifier).
+1. Add the matched tag (in this example `blog-article`) to the class of the "root" wrapper.
 2. Prepend the matched tag to any class starting with `__`.

 For example, this is [blog-article.html](./components/blog-article.html)'s template definition: